-First of all, Mike needs to prove that he’s single and free to marry, so he went to Gurney Tower Public Notary Office to get the Single Status Affidavit letter stamp by the authorised person.
+First of all, Mike needs to prove that he’s single and free to marry, so he went to Gurney Tower Public Notary Office to get the Single Status Affidavit letter stamped by the authorised person.
 Once we got it, we took a trip down to Kuala Lumpur and headed to the British Embassy office.
 We showed them the Single Status Affidavit letter, and they issued us an official letter.

 They displayed our form on the notice board for 21 days.
-Since no one objected our intention to get married, a few months later, on the date that we have chosen, we got married!
+Since no one objected to our intention to get married, a few months later, on the date that we have chosen, we got married!
 Then, the next day, we held our wedding reception at Lot 107A Bistro, Penang Eurasian Association Malaysia.

 Now, talk about our honeymoon trip, in our first two destinations, we were accompanied by friends and family.
-JP, Hannah, Matthew, my in-law Carol & Big Mike, my sister in law Leanne and her fiance Peter.
+JP, Hannah, Matthew, my in-law Carol & Big Mike, my sister-in-law Leanne and her fiance Peter.
 We flew to our first destination, Langkawi and stayed in a Sea View Villa at the Frangipani Langkawi Resort & Spa.

-We also went hiking in one of the two trails.
+We also went hiking on one of the two trails.
 The path was not challenging, but during our trip, there were many fallen trees, and red ants were crawling on top of it.
 So we have to be very careful when climbing over it.
 On our way back to the ferry, I was able to see a few friendly baby sharks swimming nearby the pier.

 Travel Date: 15th – 18th December 2014